prahveent/sql-mcp-server/README.md

 USE AdventureWorks2019;
 GO

+-- create user for the MasterDB login
+CREATE USER readonly_user FOR LOGIN readonly_user;

 -- Add the user to the db_datareader role for read-only access ALTER ROLE db_datareader ADD MEMBER readonly_user;
 GO